top of page

 Is Your Vessel Ready?

-What's changed is the intelligence behind the clipboard.
-PSC officers now walk the gangway with vessel performance histories, deficiency trending data, and flag-state risk scores loaded and cross-referenced before they set foot on deck.
-The old days of hoping a tidy engine room would carry the day are behind us.
+The intelligence behind the clipboard has changed; PSC officers now walk the gangway with vessel performance histories, deficiency trending data and flag-state risk scores loaded and cross-referenced before they set foot on deck.

 34%